Augmented Reality Retail: 5 examples of monetising your retail proposition using AR

 - Collect valuable customer data using augmented reality

-The following examples of augmented reality retail solutions are based on our first-hand experience working with some of the world’s biggest retailers and we have combined this with existing research to examine how consumers prefer to interact with AR as part of their shopping experience.
+The following examples of augmented reality retail solutions are based on our first-hand experience working with some of the world’s biggest retailers and we have combined this with existing research to examine how online shoppers prefer to interact with AR as part of their shopping experience.

 1. Increase store visits using augmented reality

 Despite the rapid growth in online shopping, consumers still like to visit bricks and mortar stores and retail brands are looking for new ways to drive footfall to their stores.
-The challenge for brands is making sure that consumers choose their store and not their competitors, and augmented reality provides an added incentive according to research citing that 61% of respondents said that the technology has changed where they decide to shop.
+The challenge for retailers is making sure that consumers choose their store and not their competitors, and augmented reality provides an added incentive with recent research citing that 61% of respondents said that the technology has changed where they decide to shop.

 “AR is reshaping the way shoppers experience and engage with retailers.
 We are seeing even the most traditional brands start to include this experiential element in stores, largely driven by customer interest.”